Reframe Aging

 Step Up + Step Back

-• We will step into the space to share ideas, encourage others to do the same, and resisting the urge to interrupt - realizing we may not get a chance to say everything we'd like to.
+• We will step into the space to share ideas, encourage others to do the same, and resist the urge to interrupt.

 Expect and Accept Non-Closure

-• We will hang out in uncertainty, recognizing the goal isn’t to finish the conversation by the end of our time together, but to start it for you.
+• We will hang out in uncertainty, recognizing the goal isn’t to finish the conversation by the end of our time together, but to make progress.

 Our Strategy